 A popular option for retailers looking to expand their product offering or reduce their on-hand inventory is drop shipping.
 Drop shipping is the process, in which a retailer markets a product, collects payment from the customer and then orders the item from a supplier (usually a wholesaler) to be shipped directly that customer.

 Not all of your vendors are going to offer this service.
 It is costly to them and therefore not as common.
-However, if you can get a vendor to do this, it can really help your cash flow - especially if you operate an online retail store.
-Or if you only have a brick and mortar store, it may be the key to you competing with online.
+If you can get a vendor to do this, it can really help your cash flow, especially if you operate an online retail store.
+If you only have a brick and mortar store, it may be the key to you competing with online.